-- Horizontal gaze nystagmus is a very clear indication, in subject's eyes, of possible alcohol impairment. - There are a number of drugs, other than alcohol, that will cause horizontal gaze nystagmus. - There are a number of other drugs that will not cause horizontal gaze nystagmus. - There are many other clues that the eyes will disclose, all of which will suggest the presence or absence of drugs or medical impairment.
+- Horizontal gaze nystagmus is a very clear indication, in subject's eyes, of possible alcohol impairment. - There are a number of drugs, other than alcohol, that will cause horizontal gaze nystagmus. - There are a number of other drugs that will not cause horizontal gaze nystagmus.

+presence or absence of drugs or medical impairment.